jaswantcoder/jaswantcoder/README.md

   <summary>Click me!</summary>

 - Interned at JP Morgan Chase & Co. , Establising data and visualization .
--
+-  Completed a research internship at National Institute of Technology Rourkela, worked on blockchain technology
-- Made a simple start page and use it daily.
-It can be found in [this repository](https://github.com/jaswantcoder/startPage)
+- Made a simple Ballot Dapp.
+It can be found in [this repository](https://github.com/jaswantcoder/Ballot-Dapp)

-\*Note: Semestre i is a type of semester where students work with a company to solve a challenge.
-Most of the time is used to come up with a solution and implement it.
-In my case, the challenge was IoT.

 </details>